BlackHoods/BlackHoods.github.io/content/post/NgrBot/dropper_analisys.md

 ## Resume

 Until now we have seen that the original Visual Basic executable just has injected a MZ executable inside a new process.
-And as we will see throw this post, it is a dropper/deployer that will deploy itself in the system and tries to infect as many as posible legit process running in the victim machine.
+And as we will see throw this post, it is a dropper/deployer that will deploy itself in the system and tries to infect as many as possible legit process running in the victim machine.

 ## Reversing unpacked executable

-Before get into the static analysis of the sample, sometimes is really usefull to take a look of its behaviour, so we will do a quick dynamic analysis of its execution.
+Before get into the static analysis of the sample, sometimes is really useful to take a look of its behaviour, so we will do a quick dynamic analysis of its execution.

 At this point if we execute “resume threat” or the extracted file that we get from the last post.
 It will create an independent process to inject malicious code inside “iexplorer” in order to bypass the firewall and connected itself to the IRC master chat.

-As we can see in the our favority process monitor and network traffics analysis tools (eg. Process Hacker and Wireshark)
+As we can see in the our favourite process monitor and network traffics analysis tools (eg. Process Hacker and Wireshark)

 ![monitor](/assets/NgrBot/Behaviour/monitor.png)